sofar/how-to-clear/05-rpms.md

 packaging more difficult and get to borrow most of the upstream content for free.
 This allows us to modify targeted components for the purpose of our mix quickly.

+The RPM files are built using `mock`.
+This program creates a buildroot where the source code that needs to be compiled is in a separated environment.
+This prevents the compiler from accidentally pulling in system libraries that it wasn't meant to pull in.
+The buildroot will only contain libraries that are explicitly required through dependencies or as part of the buildroot toolchain.

+The buildroot dependencies are obtained from both local and upstream Clear Linux OS `yum` repositories, and dependencies are resolved using `dnf` or `yum` such that the buildroot is complete, before rpmbuild commences with the build process.

 ## `common`